-distress is extremely high because of (i) PLN's dominant and important role in the electricity sector, and the economy overall, as the largest electricity producer and monopoly operator of transmission and distribution networks; (ii) the legislative requirement obligating the government to cover PLN's cost of generation through the PSO subsidy; (iii) current government guarantees for PLN debt obligations; and (iv) the government's financial interest in the wholly owned state utility.
+distress is extremely high because of (i) PLN's dominant and important role in the electricity subsector, and the economy overall, as the largest electricity producer and monopoly operator of transmission and distribution networks; (ii) the legislative requirement obligating the government to cover PLN's cost of generation through the PSO subsidy; (iii) current government guarantees for PLN debt obligations;9 and (iv) the government's financial interest in the wholly state-owned utility.
 PLN's credit ratings will likely remain linked to the government's sovereign ratings.

-8. Indonesia's electricity transmission and distribution grid is divided into five regions: Java-Bali, Sumatera, Kalimantan, Sulawesi and Nusa Tenggara; and Maluku and Papua, which is further divided into 33 separate grids.
-The Java-Bali grid tends to have lower costs due to its larger population and higher density, as well as its heavy reliance on cheap coal generation plants.
-Other networks, including Sulawesi & Nusa Tenggara, tend to rely more on diesel generation and are therefore more vulnerable to fuel price hikes, making these regions interesting for renewable energy developers.
+8. Indonesia's electricity transmission and distribution grid is divided into five regions: Java- Bali, Sumatera, Kalimantan, Sulawesi and Nusa Tenggara, and Maluku and Papua, which is further divided into 33 separate grids.
+The Java-Bali grid tends to have lower costs because of its larger population and higher density, as well as its heavy reliance on cheap coal generation plants.
+Other networks, including Sulawesi and Nusa Tenggara, tend to rely more on diesel generation and are therefore more vulnerable to fuel price hikes.